saltyhotdog/BattletechIssueTracker/README.md

 HBS reserves all rights to answer or not answer any question on this board.

-HBS reserves all rights to cease communication with this system at anytime for any reason.
+HBS reserves all rights to cease communication with this system at any time for any reason.